ArduPilot/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/Flywoo F745/README.md

 ## Compass

-The Beast F7 AIO does not have a builtin compass and you cannot attach an external compass due to the lack of an external I2C connector.
+The GOKU GN 745 AIO does not have a builtin compass but it does have an external I2C connector.

 ## NeoPixel LED

-The board includes a NeoPixel LED on the underside which is pre-configured to output ArduPilot sequences.
-This is the fifth PWM output.
+The board includes a NeoPixel LED pad.

-## Loading Firmware
+## Loading Firmware (you will need to compile your own firmware)

 Initial firmware load can be done with DFU by plugging in USB with the bootloader button pressed.
 Then you should load the "with_bl.hex" firmware, using your favourite DFU loading tool.

+## The following is a lie as of February 2021, since this board does not have a unique Board ID yet
 Once the initial firmware is loaded you can update the firmware using any ArduPilot ground station software.
 Updates should be done with the *.apj firmware files.